marquesVF/tsrocket/README.md

 }
 ```

-As we can se, `tsrocket` generated a controller with the user service already included with the `@Inject` decorator.
+As we can se, `tsrocket` generated a controller with the user service already injected with the `@Inject` decorator.
 The first argument of the `tsr g controller` command is the name of the controller and any following argument will be treated as dependency injection by the `tsrocket` code generator.

 ## Contributing